shsagir/play-area-sync/docs/security.md

 ### Password reset

-You can reset the fortrabbit service passwords for MySQL and Object Storage.
-It is recommended to reset those passwords periodically and when a Company member leaves.
+You can reset the fortrabbit service passwords for MySQL and Object Storage in the Dashboard with your Apps.
+It is recommended to reset those passwords periodically and when a Company member leaves for each App.